Our Mission

 In worship, we are united, acknowledging the holiness of God, to hear God‘s word, to offer prayer, and to celebrate God‘s presence among us.

-All are welcome to participate in our worship because it is in worship that we live out our lives as a Christian family, together.
-Scripture is the foundation of our worship.
-Services follow an order found in the Book of Common Prayer or BCP.
+All are welcome to participate in our worship as it is in worship that we live out our lives as a Christian family, together.
+Holy Eucharist is the principal act of Christian worship, and each of our services centers on this participation in Christ’s sacrificial love.

-The Book of Common Prayer includes a variety of ancient and modern prayers, as well as worship services for occasions when the whole community gathers, or for individual use.
-The Book of Common Prayer allows everyone to participate, reminding us that each person is an important part of the worship experience, whether the service is a celebration or a solemn occasion.
-It is a guidebook for daily Christian living.
-Music – both traditional and contemporary – is an integral part of uniting our prayers and scripture.
+The Book of Common Prayer includes a variety of ancient and modern prayers, as well as worship services for occasions when the whole community gathers and for individual use.
+It allows all to participate, reminding us that each person is an important part of worship, whether the service is a celebration or a solemn occasion.
+It is a guidebook for daily Christian living and personal prayer.

-The Book of Common Prayer has been a source of comfort, joy, and inspiration, a unique treasure in Christian worship for more than 400 years.
-Join us and experience for yourself the love and the presence of God in the Episcopal faith.
+The Book of Common Prayer is one of the treasures of the English language.
+It has been a source of comfort, joy, and inspiration, a unique treasure in Christian worship for more than 400 years.
+Originally compiled in 1549, the BCP is used by over 70 million Anglicans in 163 countries.

 Sacraments